-I tried continuing this sketch still life with the Richesons, but the light colors didn't go well over dark ones on the underpainting.
-So I switched to Art Spectrum -- and found those not sticking to the paper that well either.
-Finally I resorted to Senneliers, the softest pastels I have, and even those gave me a bit of trouble covering the Richesons.
+I tried continuing this sketch still life with the Richesons, but the light colors didn't go well over the dark ones on the underpainting.
+So I switched to Art Spectrum—and found those not sticking to the paper that well, either.
+Finally, I resorted to Senneliers, the softest pastels I have, and even those gave me a bit of trouble covering the Richesons.

-So that's the great benefit of semi-hard or hard pastels -- control, detail, lines and edges.
-They are cleaner than the medium and soft textured pastels, they don't make your hands as messy though they will produce some leftover dust especially if you keep plowing into heavy applications already on the paper.
-You can glaze over in layers with a light touch on a toothy paper -- and Stonehenge is a much toothier surface than my sketchbook paper.
+The great benefits of semi-hard or hard pastels are control, detail, lines, and edges.
+They are cleaner than the medium and soft textured pastels; they don't make your hands as messy though they will produce some leftover dust, especially if you keep plowing into heavy applications already on the paper.
+You can glaze over in layers with a light touch on a toothy paper—and Stonehenge is a much toothier surface than my sketchbook paper.

 Both Richeson semi-hard square sticks and Conte color sticks are lightfast hard pastels.
-Conte sticks are narrower, shorter, very dense and creamy.
-Richeson's sticks vary a little more in texture by the pigment but come in a much wider range of colors, but Conte's range is more balanced including tints around the spectrum hues.
+Conte sticks are narrower, shorter, very dense, and creamy.
+Richeson's sticks vary a little more in texture by the pigment but come in a much wider range of colors, but Conte's range is more balanced, including tints around the spectrum of hues.
 Richeson's deep darks are wonderful.

 Both products would work together well in a sketch or underpainting.
 You can do a complete pastel painting with either, but if you want multiple layers and depth, use a sanded or coated pastel surface that has plenty of tooth.

-Below is an example of how hard pastels work best in a sketchbook -- a pastel drawing with smudged areas that's not very heavily covered or multilayered, using the white paper for lights and choosing the right colors and values in the first stick instead of trying to change the colors from a contrasting or complementary underpainting.
-If you get the Richeson semi-hard square pastels, either use sanded paper or in your sketchbook, try for a style more like this.
+Below is an example of how hard pastels work best in a sketchbook—a pastel drawing with smudged areas that are not very heavily covered or multilayered, using the white paper for lights, and choosing the right colors and values in the first stick instead of trying to change the colors from a contrasting or complementary underpainting.
+If you get the Richeson semi-hard square pastels, either use sanded paper or try for a style more like this in your sketchbook.